Regulation

 No change to access today.
 HB 757 is proposed, not enacted; vote stage and effective date both pending the legislative record.

-⚠️ Some filed dates are still pending primary-source verification.
-View full state tracker →
+Some filed dates remain pending primary-source verification.
+View the full tracker for live updates.

 Outcome 1